By: Scott Grossman on May 16th, 2023

 What are the duties of a Successor Trustee?

 Suppose the Successor Trustee was appointed because the person who created the trust is incapacitated.
 In that case, the Successor Trustee’s duties run only to the person who made the trust because they are the only beneficiary.
-If the Successor Trustee was appointed because the person who created the trust died, then the Successor Trustee’s duties run only to the beneficiaries who inherit from the trust.
+If appointed because the person who created the trust died, then the Successor Trustee’s duties run only to the beneficiaries who inherit from the trust.
 If the Successor Trustee is one of the beneficiaries, they must treat themselves similarly to all the other beneficiaries.

 Suppose your trustee is telling you they are doing something with trust property for any reason that isn’t written in the trust, then that’s a sign your trustee is not acting for your benefit.
 There is a long list of duties the Successor Trustee has to the trust’s beneficiaries.